 If one of these does not fit your need, note there are several other COF scholarship programs available for you to consider.

-This program is uniquely designed to prepare its scholars for the 21st century Computer Science profession.
-While pursuing the degree curriculum, you will participate in additional special research programs.
+This program is uniquely designed to prepare its scholars for the the 21st century Computer Science profession.
+While pursuing one of the best CS degree curriculum of Ohio, scholars will participate in additional special programs.
 Each of the scholars will receive junior researcher experience by rotating into computer science research labs working alongside active researchers in the field.
-Student will have co-op/internship opportunities.
-In each of these experiences, the student will have the opportunity to earn Badges and State Credentials in high-demand computer science skills.
-You can carry the portfolio forward which will make you all the more prepared for the exciting workplace ahead.
+Students will have co-op/internship opportunities.
+In each of these experiences, the student will have the opportunity to earn Badges and State Credentials in high-demand computer science skills and proudly showcase your digital edge to your potential employers.

 Principal Investigator (PI):